MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 ```
 SlidingPaneLayout provides a horizontal, two pane layout for use at the top level of a UI.
 This layout uses the first pane as a content list or a browser, subordinate to a primary detail view for displaying content in the other pane.

-* Adding Sliding Panel Layout on Fragment instade of FrameLayout:
+* Adding Sliding Pane Layout on Fragment instade of FrameLayout:
  - Change the FrameLayout to androidx.slidingpanelayout.widget.SlidingPaneLayout in the xml file

-* Inside the slidingpanellayout we need 2 view.
+* Inside the slidingpanelayout we need 2 view.
 1 for lists (recyclerview) and another for details.
 The SlidingPaneLayout uses the width of the two panes to determine whether to show the panes side by side.
 If the available device with is same or more than the specified width of the slidingpanel layout, it will keep the both view side by side.
 It uses breakpoint to determine positioning.

 * Notes On Devices Width:
 ```txt